oroinc/documentation/backend/setup/demo-environment/docker.rst

 One image is used to run containers in several roles: web server, php-fpm, consumer, websocket server, cron service.
 All these services must be running, and MySQL database must be prepared for a full-fledged application.

+.. admonition:: Business Tip

+   Technologies are at the forefront of digital change in important sectors like manufacturing.
+Discover the benefits of |digital transformation for manufacturing companies|.

 .. include:: /include/include-links-dev.rst
+   :start-after: begin

+.. include:: /include/include-links-seo.rst
    :start-after: begin